Hawk HTTP authorization uses a message authentication code (MAC) algorithm to provide partial cryptographic verification of HTTP requests/responses.

 - Hawk lets you verify that you’re talking to the person you think you are.
 In a lot of ways, this is more trustworthy than SSL/TLS but to guard against your own stupidity as well as prevent general eavesdropping, you should probably use both HTTPS and Hawk.

-- The Hawk spec says that signing request/response content is optional but just for extra paranoia, Mohawk raises an exception if you skip content checks without knowing it.
-Read Skipping content checks for how to make it optional.
+- The Hawk spec says that signing request/response content is optional but just for extra paranoia, Mohawk raises an exception if you skip content checks unintentionally.
+Read Skipping content checks for how to intentionally make it optional.
+This does not apply to empty requests.